liz-mcdaneld/World_Weather_Analysis/README.md

 ### Create an Itinerary Map
-Based on each city on the itinerary four DataFrames are created, and pairs of latitude and longitude are retrieved for each city.
+Based on each of the four cities on the itinerary, four DataFrames are created.
+Pairs of latitude and longitude are retrieved for each of the four cities and stored in this DataFrame.
 A travel map is created with a directions layer map to show travel routes between the four cities.
 ![WeatherPy_travel_map](https://user-images.githubusercontent.com/103263248/174843360-7629b628-8e69-4ad5-a697-045790898835.png)